samboy/MaraDNS/README.md

 # MaraDNS’ future

-MaraDNS is a mature application, in deep freeze: The only updates being done now are important security updated.
+MaraDNS is a mature application, in deep freeze: The only updates being done now are important security updates.

 I have revamped MaraDNS so that it can continue to compile and run for as long as possible, minimizing the number of external dependencies so